APIDocEnrich/ASECK/README.md

 # ASECK
-The ASECK enriched API specifications (Java SE and Android)
+This is the offical website of ASECK and the ASECK enriched API specifications (Java SE and Android)